Lutgardis

 Lutgardis of Aywières (Sint-Ludgardis; 1182 – 16 June 1246; also spelled Lutgarde) is a saint from the medieval Low Countries.
 She was born in Tongeren, known as Tongres in French (which is why she is also called Lutgardis of Tongres or Luitgard of Tonger(e)n), and entered monastic life at the age of twelve.
 During her life various miracles were attributed to her, and she is known to have experienced religious ecstasy.
-Her feast day is June 16.
+Her feast day is 16 June.

 Life

 Lutgardis was born at Tongeren in 1182.
 She was admitted into the Benedictine monastery of St. Catherine near Sint-Truiden at the age of twelve, not because of a vocation but because her dowry had been lost in a failed business venture.
 She was attractive, fond of nice clothes and liked to enjoy herself.
 For Lutgarde the cloister represented a socially acceptable alternative to the disgrace of unmarried life in the world.
 She lived in the convent for several years without having much interest in religious life.
 She could come and go and receive visitors as she pleased.

 According to her Vita, it was in the parlour, a welcome break in the monotony of monastic observance, that she was visited with a vision of Jesus Christ showing her his wounds, and at age twenty she made her solemn vows as a Benedictine.
 Some of the sisters predicted that her change in behavior would not last.
 Instead, she became even more devout.
 Over the next dozen years, she had many visions of Christ, Mary and St. John the Evangelist.
 Robert Bellarmine relates a story that Pope Innocent III, when recently deceased, appeared to Lutgardis in her monastery to thank her for the prayers and sacrifices she had offered for him during his reign as Roman Pontiff.

 Accounts of her life state that she experienced ecstasies, levitated, and dripped blood from her forehead and hair when entranced.
 She refused the honor of serving as abbess.
 However, in 1205, she was chosen to be prioress of her community.

 In 1208, at Aywières (Awirs), near Liège, she joined the Cistercians, a stricter order, on the advice of her friend Christina.
 The nuns of Aywières spoke French, not Lutgarde's native Flemish.
-Lutgard deliberately didn't learn French in order to live in greater silence.
+Lutgard deliberately did not learn French in order to live in greater silence.
 Living, working, and praying in the midst of her sisters she experienced a loneliness and solitude that she had never known before.
 Nonetheless, she contributed powerful images to the developing Christocentric mysticism.